Posted April 21, 2016

 The cyber crime underground in Latin America continues to grow due to a combination of growing actor capability as well as poor cybercriminal legislation and ineffective law enforcement investigations.
 This is likely due to a number of factors that include limited budgets dedicated to combatting cyber crime, lack of security consciousness and awareness among the public and private sectors, limited information sharing practices among appropriate stakeholders, and a user populace that is generally uninformed of the nature of the criminal cyber threat.

 According to one Latin American periodical, in 2015 there was a noticeable increase of Latin American hackers using more sophisticated methods to steal intellectual property and private information.
 The chemical, manufacturing, and mining sectors were cited as high profile targets for these criminals.
 Spear phishing continues to be a preferred vector of attack.
-Brazil, Colombia, and Argentina were the top three sources of spear Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. e-mails in Latin America at an estimated 74 percent in the region, and 3.2 percent globally.
+Brazil, Colombia, and Argentina were the top three sources of spear Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. e-mails in Latin America at an estimated 74 percent in the region, and 3.2 percent globally.

 Of note, the Trend Micro report intimates that these burgeoning criminals are actively following the activities of their counterparts in other regions of the world, observing their campaigns, and learning from their mistakes.
 For example, Latin American cybercriminals use free hosting services to carry out their attacks, rather than hijacked servers.
 This is due to the success law enforcement has had in tracking and taking criminals down.